All Episodes

 Absolutely.

-Our hearts should go out to them and we should thank them.
+Our hearts should go out to them.

-But they having a person in uniform guarding a possible target just means that they're going to be the first person killed.
+But they, having a person in uniform guarding a possible target just means that they're going to be the first person killed.

 And the question is, what's the backup there?